frappe/bench/README.md

 The bench will also need to restart the processes managed by supervisor when you update the apps.
-To automate this, you will have to setup sudoers using the command

-`sudo bench setup sudoers`
+To automate this, you will have to setup sudoers using the command, `sudo bench setup sudoers`.

 Nginx
 -----